WebAssembly/spec/proposals/Exceptions.md

 The _throw_ instruction has a single immediate argument, an exception tag.
 The exception tag is used to define the data fields of the allocated exception.
-The values for the data fields must be on top of the value stack, and must correspond to the exception type signature for the exception.
+The values for the data fields must be on top of the operand stack, and must correspond to the exception type signature for the exception.

 When an exception is thrown, the exception is allocated and the values on the